HDSim-AI/.github/profile/README.md

 | [`travel-decision`](https://github.com/HDSim-AI/travel-decision) | Household trip planning and generation |
 | [`residential-mobility`](https://github.com/HDSim-AI/residential-mobility) | Move-or-stay relocation decisions |

-Initial code releases are landing now — **Watch** the repositories to follow.
+Initial code releases are in progress.
+Watch the repositories to follow.

 ## Contributing

-New decision domains (energy, purchases, family planning), agent skills, datasets, and evaluations are welcome.
+New decision domains such as energy use, major purchases, and family planning are welcome, along with agent skills, datasets, and evaluations.
 Open an issue in the relevant repository to get started.

-<sub>MIT licensed · Try the <a href="https://yushundong.github.io/pemand_simulation/pemand_official_site.html">live demo</a> — six replayable household scenarios, no setup required.</sub>
+<sub>MIT licensed.
+Try the <a href="https://yushundong.github.io/pemand_simulation/pemand_official_site.html">live demo</a>: six replayable household scenarios, no setup required.</sub>